4 Ways Elementary School Counselors Can Empower Students to Solve Problems

 I use classroom counseling as a Tier 1 intervention to allow students to get to know me and my role in the school while working together to learn a skill.
 In the classroom environment, I cover topics I think the entire grade level will need, and I focus on social skills and problem-solving in every grade.

 I always remind my students there is not one magic answer to solve every problem.
-For example, when teaching them different ways to respond in a bullying situation, I say, “What works for you might not work for someone else.
-Or, what works for you in one situation might not work in the next situation.”
-It’s important for them to have several strategies they can try.
-I love using many of Trudy Ludwig’s books with my fifth graders.
+For example, when teaching them different ways to respond in a bullying situation, I say, 'What works for you might not work for someone else.
+Or, what works for you in one situation might not work in the next situation.'
+It's important for them to have several strategies they can try.
+I love using many of Trudy Ludwig's books with my fifth graders.
 She provides strategies that go beyond simply ignoring the problem and include surprise and humor while avoiding unkind responses.
 For younger students, I read my new book, Diamond Rattle Loves to Tattle, and follow it up with a sorting activity or classroom scoot game so they can practice knowing when to ask for help and when to try to solve small problems on their own.
 My blog post, 5 Ways to Minimize Tattling in the Classroom, gives more specific ways to teach students how to handle small problems.

 Collaboration